AgnieszkaB1/Agnieszka-Bartkowska-portfolio/README.md

 # Agnieszka-Bartkowska-portfolio
 # **About me**
 My name is Agnieszka Bartkowska.
-I am an department manager in the retail industry, but recently I have embarked on a career change journey in order to become a Software Tester.
+Currently I am an department manager in the retail industry, but recently I have embarked on a career change journey in order to become a Software Tester.
+My previous workplace helped me develop a lot of usefull soft skills so now I am focusing on development of my testing knowlage and technical skills.
+In this portfolio I would like to share my gained experiece and show what I have lerned so far.
 # **Courses**
 * Dare IT Challenge: QA Manual Tester
 * Jira od podstaw - zarządzanie projektami (Udemy)